4.3 Fun with collections

 1 to: 10 by: 0.5 do: [:k | sequence add: 1 / k]

-A repeated loop without index or any collection is written with the #timesRepeat: message send to an integer:
+A repeated loop without an index or any collection is written with the #timesRepeat: message send to an integer:

 | fibo |